Sysprep (Generalize) a Windows installation

 SkipRearm because Windows is automatically activated.

-Updating your Windows Store apps before generalizing a Windows image will cause Sysprep to fail.
+Updating your Microsoft Store apps before generalizing a Windows image will cause Sysprep to fail.

 <package name> was installed for a user, but not provisioned for all users.
 This package will not function properly in the sysprep image.

-Instead of using the Windows Store to update your apps, you should sideload updates to your line-of-business apps, or have end-users update their apps by using the Windows Store on their destination PCs.
-If Windows Store access in a managed environment is disabled by an IT administrator, end-users will not be able to update the Windows Store apps.
+Instead of using the Microsoft Store to update your apps, you should sideload updates to your line-of-business apps, or have end-users update their apps by using the Microsoft Store on their destination PCs.
+If Microsoft Store access in a managed environment is disabled by an IT administrator, end-users will not be able to update the Microsoft Store apps.

 Generalize an image